HandsomeWuuu/MedLDR/README.md

 ## File Structure
-Our code structure consists of three main parts:
+Our codebase consists of three main parts:
 - Data processing: scripts for preparing and processing the MIMIC-IV dataset into the LDR benchmark.
-- Inference code: scripts for model inference and evaluation via API.
+- Inference code: scripts for model inference via API and for computing evaluation metrics.
 - Examples: single-case inference to check case input and output; 100 cases from each dataset are provided for consistency reproduction.

 The detailed structure of the code is as follows: